Celebrating World Bear Day With Preschoolers

 • They don’t usually attack humans unless they feel threatened.

-There are eight living bear species found on multiple continents around the globe and several sub-species.
-Here is an overview of each of the main species and the threats they face.
+There are eight living bear species and several sub-species found on multiple continents around the globe.
+Here is an overview of each of the main species and their threats.

 Andean Bears

-• Andean bears are also called spectacled bears due to light rings they have around their eyes, that look like eyeglasses.
-The rest of their bodies are covered in black or dark brown fur, and very often they can have the light markings extended down their chests.
+• Andean bears are also called spectacled bears due to light rings around their eyes, which look like eyeglasses.
+The rest of their bodies are covered in black or dark brown fur and often have light markings extended down their chests.

 • They are the only short-faced species of bear left.

-• They are also the only species of bear that lives in South America, in the cloud forest in the Andes Mountains.
+• They are also the only bear species that lives in South America, in the cloud forest in the Andes Mountains.

-• They are excellent climbers and make beds with branches up in the forest canopy to sleep.
+• They are excellent climbers and make beds with branches in the forest canopy to sleep.

 • They can grow from 5.5 to 6.5 feet in length.